 - Baking tray dimensions used for this recipe: 18" x 13" x 1"

-Place 2 sheets half in the pan and half hanging outside of the pan on all four sides of the pan.
-See video above.
+- Place 2 sheets half in the pan and half hanging outside of the pan on all four sides of the pan.
+See the video above.

 - Spread all of the filling inside of the phyllo sheets.
 All of the sheets that are hanging outside of the pan should go over the filling.
 See video.

 - Drizzle some olive oil all over the phyllo.
 Cover half of the pie with 2 sheets of phyllo, tucking them under and repeat the same with the other side of the pie.
 This is demonstrated in the video tutorial.

 - Take the remaining phyllo sheets one at a time and crumble them in rows on top of the pie.
 Drizzling all the remaining olive oil on top of them.
 This will create a crisp, light crust.

 - Using a very sharp knife cut the pie into 12 equal slices.

 - Place in oven and immediately reduce the temperature to 350 degrees.
 Bake for 1 hour.
 The pie will be crisp and golden brown.

 - Allow to rest at room temperature for at least 20 minutes before serving.
 This will allow the filling to set.